IBIO4615-AML/AML_NLU/README.md

 ![image](https://user-images.githubusercontent.com/98495468/187804121-3107c28a-1fc8-47eb-8cf0-e8fb9721da4d.png)

-1. Select an image from internet or take photo that you think is difficult to classify.
+1. Select an image from internet or take a photo that you think could be difficult to classify.
 2. Open the CLIP/caption_classification.py code.
 Add your image with the url or by uploading a file.

 ```bash